 - Hyperuricemia (high uric acid in the blood), history of or

 - Kidney disease—Use with caution.
 May make these conditions worse.

 - Infection—May decrease your body's ability to fight an infection.

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
-Do not change your dose or stop taking this medicine, unless you are told to do so by your doctor.
+Do not change your dose or stop using this medicine without first asking your doctor.

 This medicine comes with a Medication Guide.
 Read and follow these instructions carefully.
 Ask your doctor if you have any questions.